WWE 2K16: 2K Showcase

 The 2K Showcase mode also returns, with the showcase detailing the career of the cover star "Stone Cold" Steve Austin, from his King of the Ring 1996 matchup against Jake Roberts in the final match of the 1996 King of the Ring tournament, to his WrestleMania XIX matchup against The Rock.
 A second showcase becomes available only with purchase of the 'Hall of Fame' DLC pack, a collection of classic matches featuring each of the WWE Hall of Fame Class of 2015 entrants (excluding Celebrity Wing recipient, Arnold Schwarzenegger) in order, from Randy Savage VS. Jake Roberts at This Tuesday in Texas to The Outsiders (Kevin Nash and Scott Hall) VS. Harlem Heat (Booker T and Stevie Ray) at WCW Halloween Havoc 1996, including a fictional match between Alundra Blaze VS. Paige at the WrestleMania 31 arena.

 MyCareer

-Exclusive to the PlayStation 4, Xbox One, and Microsoft Windows versions, MyCareer returns from 2K15, with 2K claiming the mode will be significantly expanded from last year's game.
-The mode is only available on PlayStation 4, PC and Xbox One.
+MyCareer returns from 2K15, with 2K claiming the mode will be significantly expanded from last year's game.
+The mode is only available on PlayStation 4, Xbox One and Microsoft Windows versions.
 Several changes have been made in order to give the player more control over their superstar.
 The character's personality can be influenced through actions, such as forming alliances and rivalries.
 The Authority are featured in the mode, with the player having the option to support or defy them, causing their career to be influenced.
 Players are also able to interfere in other superstar's matches in order to create rivalries.